WWWQ

-WWWQ (99.7 FM) is a commercial radio station licensed to Atlanta, Georgia, United States, carrying a contemporary hit radio format known as "Q99.7".
-Owned by locally-based Cumulus Media, WWWQ serves the Atlanta metropolitan area as the regional affiliate for The Daly Download with Carson Daly and is the flagship station of The Elliott Show; until October 2024 it was also the flagship station of The Bert Show.
+WWWQ (99.7 FM) is a commercial radio station licensed to Atlanta, Georgia, United States, carrying a contemporary hit radio format known as "Q99.7", using the slogan "Atlanta's Hit Music".
+Owned by locally-based Cumulus Media, WWWQ is the Metro Atlanta affiliate for The Daly Download with Carson Daly; until October 2025, it was also the flagship station of The Bert Show.
 WWWQ's studios are located in the Atlanta suburb of Sandy Springs, while the station transmitter resides in Atlanta's Druid Hills neighborhood.
-In addition to a standard analog transmission, WWWQ broadcasts over three HD Radio channels with the second and third subchannels simulcast over low-power FM translators and is available online.
+In addition to a standard analog transmission, WWWQ broadcasts over three HD Radio channels with the second and third subchannels simulcast over a low-power FM translator and is available online.

 History

 Early years (WLTA)

 The station first signed on the air as WLTA on November 5, 1963.
-It was owned by Atlanta FM Broadcasters and had an easy listening format, playing 15 minute sweeps of instrumental cover versions of popular songs, along with Hollywood and Broadway showtunes.
+It was owned by Atlanta FM Broadcasters and had an easy listening format, playing 15-minute sweeps of instrumental cover versions of popular songs, along with Hollywood and Broadway showtunes.
 In 1974, the station was acquired by the Susquehanna Broadcasting Company.

 Oddly, one of its most popular music blocks in the late 1970s was Golden Sundays, created and hosted by Jim Rich.
-It was a rock & roll oldies specialty show, heard from 8 to 10 p.m., originating live from a restaurant in Sandy Springs.
+It was a rock & roll oldies specialty show, heard from 8 to 10 pm, originating live from a restaurant in Sandy Springs.
 To appeal to younger listeners, WLTA began playing several soft vocals each hour.
-Around 1980, the playlist was approximately 50% vocals and 50% instrumentals; over time, the station gradually eliminated the instrumentals, switching to Soft Adult Contemporary.
+Around 1980, the playlist was approximately 50% vocals and 50% instrumentals; over time, the station gradually eliminated the instrumentals, switching to soft adult contemporary.
 During the 1979-80 NHL season, WLTA served as the flagship station of the Atlanta Flames hockey team in their final season before being sold and moved to Calgary.